 New incoming first-year and transfer students should not request a Leave of Absence.
 Instead, they may either request a deferral here or reach out to email@example.com to learn more about deferral options.

 What is the plan for COVID-19 testing?
-PPE?
+Face coverings?
 Quarantine and isolation?